Chart Color Schemes

 Population growth drivers in Mount Waverley are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Mount Waverley is estimated at around 39,155 as of Feb 2026.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Mount Waverley's population is estimated at around 39,155 as of Feb 2026.
 This reflects an increase of 3,815 people (10.8%) since the 2021 Census, which reported a population of 35,340 people.
-The change is inferred from the resident population of 37,795 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 391 validated new addresses since the Census date.
+The change is inferred from the resident population of 37,795, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 391 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,579 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
 Mount Waverley's 10.8% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 98.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-As we examine future population trends, an above median population growth of national areas is projected, with the suburb expected to grow by 9,072 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 19.7% over the 17 years.
+As we examine future population trends, an above median population growth of national areas is projected, with the suburb expected to grow by 9,068 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 19.7% over the 17 years.

 Frequently Asked Questions - Population